patrick-llgc/Learning-Deep-Learning/paper_notes/pointnet++.md

 tl;dr: Use multistage PointNet to enable hierarchical learning.

 #### Overall impression
 The paper is an excellent piece of scientific writing full of insightul and concise statements.
 The paper extends the work of PointNet from multi-stage/hierarchical viewpoint.
 PointNet++ applies PointNet recursively on a nested partioning of the input data.
 It is impressive to see the authors uses multi-scale technique to address the loss of robustness in vanilla PointNet++.
+That said, the idea of using farthest point sampling does not seem to be a "clean" solution.
+Besides, the computation cost is quite high compared to the vanilla pointnet.
+See [EdgeConv](edgeconv.md) for more details.

 #### Key ideas
 - The original PointNet does not capture local features as the features of each point is extracted and aggregated into global signature directly (though a single maxpooling operation).
 This is like using a fully connected layer.
 This paper introduced hierarchical learning of features, resembling the learning process of CNNs.